miiaramo/drug_review_classifier/README.md

 ### Results

-- The model's accuracy is currenty around 70%
+- The model's accuracy is currently around 70%